-- The entity's timetable for reporting, such as at interim and final stages. - The organisation of meetings with management and those charged with governance to discuss the nature, timing and extent of the audit work. - The discussion with management and those charged with governance regarding the expected type and timing of reports to be issued and other communications, both written and oral, including the auditor's report, management letters and communications to those charged with governance. - The discussion with management regarding the expected communications on the status of audit work throughout the engagement. - Communication with auditors of components regarding the expected types and timing of reports to be issued and other communications in connection with the audit of components. - The expected nature and timing of communications among engagement team members, including the nature and timing of team meetings and timing of the review of work performed. - Whether there are any other expected communications with third parties, including any statutory or contractual reporting responsibilities arising from the audit.
+- The entity's timetable for reporting, such as at interim and final stages. - The organisation of meetings with management and those charged with governance to discuss the nature, timing and extent of the audit work. - The discussion with management and those charged with governance regarding the expected type and timing of reports to be issued and other communications, both written and oral, including the auditor's report, management letters and communications to those charged with governance. - The discussion with management regarding the expected communications on the status of audit work throughout the engagement. - Communication with component auditors regarding the expected types and timing of communications in connection with the audit work performed for the purposes of the group audit. - The expected nature and timing of communications among engagement team members, including the nature and timing of team meetings and timing of the review of audit work performed. - Whether there are any other expected communications with third parties, including any statutory or contractual reporting responsibilities arising from the audit.